roomber-dev/roomber/README.md

 Create a free Roomber account and discover a new messaging app that's better than anything else out there.
 Roomber is a fun way to talk with your friends and stay connected.

+# How to update

+First, write all your client code in the src/client/ folder, then when you wanna `git push` or test the app, run `node obfuscator.js` in the console, wait a second and there you go! client/Roomber.js should update with the obfuscated code.

+Remember, when you make a new JS file in src/client/, remember to put it in the JSON object found in `obfuscate.js`.
+Add it in the order you want it to load.
+And as always, before you `git push`, always test!

 # Screenshots

 ![image](https://cdn.discordapp.com/attachments/881974256949395517/914605147450134568/unknown.png)